Polypropylene: Recycling

 Most polypropylene recycling uses mechanical recycling, as for polyethylene: the material is heated to soften or melt it, and mechanically formed it into new products.
 As of 2015, less than 1% of polypropylene generated was recycled.
 Heating degrades the carbon backbone more severely than for polyethylene, breaking it into smaller organic molecules, because the methyl side group of PP is susceptible to thermo-oxidative and photo-oxidative degradation.

+Polypropylene can also be recycled via pyrolysis; studies indicate that this may be more environmentally friendly than other methods of recycling.

 Polypropylene has the number "5" as its resin identification code:

 Repairing

-PP objects can be joined with a two-part epoxy glue or using hot-glue guns.

 PP can be melted using a speed tip welding technique.
 With speed welding, the plastic welder, similar to a soldering iron in appearance and wattage, is fitted with a feed tube for the plastic weld rod.
 The speed tip heats the rod and the substrate, while at the same time it presses the molten weld rod into position.
 A bead of softened plastic is laid into the joint and the parts and weld rod fuse.
 With polypropylene, the melted welding rod must be "mixed" with the semi-melted base material being fabricated or repaired.
 A speed tip "gun" is essentially a soldering iron with a broad, flat tip that can be used to melt the weld joint and filler material to create a bond.

 Health concerns

-PP is dope-dyed; no water is used in its dyeing, in contrast with cotton.
 Polypropylene was the most common microplastic fiber found in the olfactory bulbs in 8 of 15 deceased individuals in a study.